Alipsa/matrix-stats/README.md

 ## Correlations
+Correlation is a statistical measure that expresses the extent to which two variables are linearly related.
+The Correlation class can do the most common types of correlation calculations (Pearson, Spearman, and Kendall).
-Pearson correlation is the default one.
+Pearson correlation is the default one:
 ```groovy
 import static se.alipsa.groovy.stats.Correlation.*
 import java.math.RoundingMode